Study in NewZealand

 • World class learning institutions and worldwide recognition

-Australia has an international reputation as a provider of quality education.
+Cyprus has an international reputation as a provider of quality education.
 It has a progressive education system with many state of the art facilities.
 It offers a safe learning environment with excellent study opportunities and support services for international students.
-Australia produces top graduates who can take their place with confidence in the international arena in many disciplines.
+Cyprus produces top graduates who can take their place with confidence in the international arena in many disciplines.

 • Endless Study Choices

-Education in Australia offers an attractive and stimulating academic environment.
-The institutions are diverse in size and location, and offer a wide range of general and specialist courses available for academic, professional and vocational studies at Australia institutions – universities, polytechnics and institutes of technology, colleges of education, secondary schools and private training establishments.
+Education in Cyprus offers an attractive and stimulating academic environment.
+The institutions are diverse in size and location, and offer a wide range of general and specialist courses available for academic, professional and vocational studies at Cyprus institutions – universities, polytechnics and institutes of technology, colleges of education, secondary schools and private training establishments.

 • Safe place to study and a high quality lifestyle

-According to Global Peace Index (GPI), Australia is rated as one of the most peaceful countries in the world.
-Australia does not have high crime rates.
-Police in Australia don’t carry guns and Friendly Friendly country, friendly people
+According to Global Peace Index (GPI), Cyprus is rated as one of the most peaceful countries in the world.
+Cyprus does not have high crime rates.
+Police in Cyprus don’t carry guns and Friendly Friendly country, friendly people

 • Primary Schools